johanthureson/OneWayFlow/README.md

 # OneWayFlow
-- Help code to implement redux without reducers for iOS projects
+- Like Redux for iOS, but without reducers

 1) Drag the OneWayFlow folder into your project
 2) Follow the instructions in the files in this folder